 A second metatarsal shortening osteotomy is a procedure that cuts and shortens the second metatarsal.
-The goal of shortening the metatarsal is to decrease pain at the base of the second toe (in the ball of the foot) and/or help straighten out the second toe.
+The goals of shortening the metatarsal are to decrease pain at the base of the second toe (in the ball of the foot) and/or help straighten out the second

 Many patients with problems have pain in the ball of their foot.
 Typically, they feel like they are walking on a pebble or marble.
 They often note more discomfort when barefoot.
 Many patients develop a callus (thickened skin) under the affected metatarsal head.
 Some patients are at risk for this due to a longer-than-normal second metatarsal.

 Before proceeding with this surgery, your foot and ankle orthopaedic surgeon typically will try a non-surgical treatment such as a shoe insert with pads to decrease the pressure on the painful area.
 Note that the pad should not be placed under the painful area, but just toward the heel side of the painful area.
 A stretching

 program for the Achilles and calf muscles aimed at decreasing the pressure in the front part of the foot also can be helpful.
 Steroid injections should never be performed into the fat pad under the ball of the foot, but depending on the diagnosis

 and thought process of your surgeon, an injection may be done through the top of your foot into the joint or tissue to the side of the joint.
 Surgery may be an option if these initial treatments do not help.
 This procedure commonly is performed in